Am0031/javascript-algorithms/README.md

 - bubbleSort: sorts numbers in an array using the bubble sort method
 - mergeSort: sorts numbers in an array using the merge sort method
 - heapSort: sorts numbers in an array using the heap sort method
+- mostFrequent: finds the items that appears the most in the array and returns the item and the number of times it appears

+## Additional practice

+A collection of other algorithm practice problems found online are available in the `other.md` file, and my solutions for them are available in the `other-solutions.md` file.

 ## Contact me